 “You may not be able to think everything through in advance, but if your core group understands their roles and responsibilities, you are in a much better position to do the right thing and shape public perception in a positive way.”

 Compliance with regulations alone does not ensure cyber resilience.
-Your organization’s ability to overcome a cyber crisis starts with understanding your cyber risks, the potential impacts and the measures you need to put in place in order to maintain your ability to steer through the crisis.
+Your organization’s ability to overcome a cyber crisis starts with a full understanding of GRC: your cyber risks, the potential impacts and the measures you need to put in place in order to maintain your ability to steer through the crisis.

 And, of course, understanding the human element in cybersecurity.
 As Thomas notes, your efforts cannot be successful without taking into account the human beings that form the core of the threat, the response and the impact.